 The School has incorporated legal placements in the credit-bearing curriculum of the LLB Programme.
 The objective of this course is to provide students with a structured opportunity to obtain practical experience from working in law offices or in a law-related working environment.
 Currently, the course provides legal work experience in Hong Kong, Mainland China and overseas.
-In 2019, 36 students completed either a part-time or full-time legal placement across a range of diverse places (including barristers' chambers, local/international law firms, legal departments of international companies and financial institutions) in Hong Kong.
-Furthermore, 6 LLB students participated in the Mainland Legal Placement Programme during May - July 2019.
-Students received one-week training at Renmin University.
-Thereafter, they were attached to the local courts of major cities in China.
-7 LLB students were given an opportunity to do internship and participate in the Model Universal Periodic Review (MUPR) Competition in Seoul during July - August 2019.
-1 LLB student was given an internship opportunity in the UN Office of the High Commissioner for Human Rights in Geneva during June - August 2019.
+In 2020, 21 students completed either a part-time or full-time legal placement across a range of diverse places (including barristers' chambers, local/international law firms, legal departments of international companies and financial institutions) in Hong Kong.
+Due to the Covid-19 situation, no overseas legal placement was arranged.
 Participation in the placement programme provides students with a structured opportunity to acquire practical experience through working in a legal working environment.